CO2 laser resurfacing - what it is, how it works and before and after

 - Clean the area two to five times daily with a saline-based solution.
 Ask your doctor what they recommend.

-What are the side-effects of CO2 laser resurfacing?
+What are the side-effects of fractional CO2 laser resurfacing?
 Plus, everything else you need to know

 - Itchy, sore skin.

 If you notice any sign of infection, such as pus or fluid, get in touch with your doctor.

 How much does fractional CO2 laser resurfacing cost?